erumbhutta/web-development-perectic/README.md

 # web-development-perectic
-this is a perectic git hub class
+this is a perectic git hub class.